Security-Onion-Solutions/securityonion-docs/alerts.rst

 - Clicking the ``VirusTotal`` option will search VirusTotal for the selected value.

 If you'd like to add your own custom actions, you can copy ``/opt/so/saltstack/default/salt/soc/files/soc/alerts.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/alerts.actions.json`` and then add new entries.
+Starting in Security Onion 2.3.60, this will be done in ``menu.actions.json``.

 For example, suppose you want to add ``AbuseIPDB`` with URL ``https://www.abuseipdb.com/check/{value}``.
 First, copy ``/opt/so/saltstack/default/salt/soc/files/soc/alerts.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/alerts.actions.json``: